No Tax on Car Loans Calculator: OBBBA Auto Loan Interest Deduction

 • Personal auto loan (not a lease)

-• Final assembly in the USA
+• Vehicle manufactured primarily in the USA

 • Primary or secondary personal vehicle